Catalog Rights

 Notes:

-• Regardless of catalog rights and continuous enrollment, a CSU and UC will honor completion of general education coursework at a CCC provided the course was on the approved GE certification list at the time the course was completed.
+- Regardless of catalog rights and continuous enrollment, the CSUs and UCs will honor completion of general education coursework at a CCC provided the course was on the approved GE certification list at the time the course was completed.